Getting Started in the Production of Field-Grown, Specialty Cut Flowers

 Site Selection and Beds

 Plant material can be acquired from a number of sources.
-Annuals can be direct sown into the beds; most are best transplanted as seedlings started in cell trays, called “plugs” for annuals.
+Some seed-grown annuals can be “direct sown” into the beds; most are best transplanted as seedlings started in cell trays, called “plugs” for annuals.
 Vegetatively propagated perennials and woodies are also produced as rooted cells or “liners” (fig. 7).
 Plugs/ liners can be brought in or produced on-site.
 Producing plugs and liners does require some sort of protected and temperature- and humidity-controlled germination or rooting area — a simple poly hoop house or glass- walled lean-to will suffice.
 Some annual species should be seeded in succession to continually produce as long as the growing season allows.
-Perennials are best started from plugs, whether seed or vegetatively propagated.
+Perennials are best started in cell trays (versus direct sown), whether seed or vegetatively propagated.
 There are many commercial sources for large plugs and starter plant liners.
 If perennial species are planted out in the spring, be sure they have been vernalized (cold treatment to induce flowering) if that particular species requires it in order to flower that season.
 For some slow-growing species, start with a larger plant, such as 1 or 2-gallon material.
 Many spring geophytes, such as daffodils and tulips, make terrific cuts; start with fall-planted bulbs, corms, and tubers.
 Dormant, bareroot perennials and woodies are available in early spring.
 Crop rotation for annuals is a good idea.
-Change sites to reduce the incidence of soil-born pathogens.
+Change sites to reduce the incidence of soil-borne pathogens.

 Spacing and Support

-Many species, such as Phlox paniculata, benefit from pinching (or shearing) early in the season to encourage branching and obtain the maximum number of stems per plant.
+Many perennial species benefit from pinching (or shearing) early in the season to encourage branching and obtain the maximum number of stems per plant.
 Pinch as soon as the plants are well-established and elongating.
 Leaving some of the crop unpinched can result in earlier flowering and larger flowers with the trade-off of fewer stems.
 Consult crop-specific references for timing.

 Fertilizer requirements differ from crop to crop.
 Some annuals, such as the annual sunflower (Helianthus annuus), are heavy feeders and require periodic fertilization throughout the growing season.
 Some perennials, including ornamental grasses, require very little.
-Fertilizer delivery methods range from broadcast or side dress application of granular fertilizer to fertigation (application of nutrients through the irrigation system).
+Fertilizer delivery methods range from broadcast or side- dress application of a granular fertilizer or compost, to “fertigation” (application of nutrients through the irrigation system).
 Again, be sure to get a soil test before proceeding.
-Incorporation of a slow-release fertilizer during Spring (not Fall) tilling will give young plants a jump-start.
+Incorporation of a slow-release fertilizer during spring (not fall) tilling will give young plants a jump-start.
 Periodic on-site monitoring of soil and irrigation water pH and soluble salts will be a tremendous help in designing and adjusting an appropriate fertilizer program.
-Limited space does not allow a full discussion on fertilizer sources and recommendations.
+The scope of this overview publication does not allow a full discussion on fertilizer sources and recommendations.
 Consult the cited references or your local Cooperative Extension office.
 Again, many vegetable production guides contain applicable fertilizer regimens and products.

-Pests for field grown cut flowers run the evolutionary gamut, from powdery mildew, aphids and Japanese beetles, to rabbits, deer, and unscrupulous passers by.
-Fungicides, pesticides and shotguns are all of use in the battle for maximum yield.
-IPM (integrated pest management) is highly recommended as a money-saving and environmentally acceptable pest and pathogen control method emphasizing proactive scouting.
+Pests for field-grown cut flowers run the evolutionary gamut, from powdery mildew, aphids, and Japanese beetles, to rabbits, deer, and unscrupulous passersby.
+Integrated pest management is highly recommended as a money-saving and environmentally acceptable pest and pathogen control method emphasizing proactive scouting.
 The cut flower field is full of pollinator attrac- tors (though pollination is not desirable; it can shorten vase life for some species).
 Systemic pesticides or those with surface residue can harm pollinator populations.
 Again, some of the most relevant guides to field integrated pest management can be found in vegetable production literature.
-If you are using only organic means or biological controls to produce your crop, tell your customers!
-Use it as a marketing edge.
+If you are able to use organic means or biological controls to produce your crop, tell your customers!
+It is absolutely a marketing edge.

 Grading, Packing, and Delivery